pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         >>> kdf.verify(b"my great password", key)

     :param bytes salt: A salt.
-    :param int length: The desired length of the derived key.
+    :param int length: The desired length of the derived key in bytes.
     :param int n: CPU/Memory cost parameter.
 It must be larger than 1 and be a power of 2.
     :param int r: Block size parameter.